ITV at the Movies

-ITV at the Movies was a weekly British television film review show broadcast on ITV2, originally presented by Giles Vickers-Jones.
+ITV at the Movies is a weekly British television film review show broadcast on ITV2, originally presented by Giles Vickers-Jones.
 The final series was presented by James King and was produced and directed by Richard Leyland.
 The show was replaced in 2011 by The Movie Show on ITV2.

 The show looked at the weeks movie releases, featured the latest movie news and reviews plus looked at the UK Box Office top 5 and previewed the latest DVD releases.

 In March 2010 a ITV at the Movies special aired on ITV2, presented by James King, featuring a look at the Oscar nominations.

 In December 2009 a ITV at the Movies special aired on ITV2, presented by James King, featuring an interview with Avatar director James Cameron.